jonas-kell/SPORTABZEICHEN-MANAGER/frontend/README.md

 # Sportabzeichen Manager (frontend)

-Frontend Component to the TSV-SMÜ Sportabzeichen Manager
+Frontend Component to the Sportabzeichen Manager

 ## Install the dependencies